VietSherlock/Microservice-Communication/README.md

 # Microservice-Communication

-Communicate 2 microservice using apiclient
+Communicate 2 microservice

+Using swagger codegen to generate apis, models by client and server mode